exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 }
 ```

-The `source` property describes the source of the data.
-Its syntax and meaning is different for the different Virtual Schemas for different data sources.

-Check the corresponding user guide for details.

 Next we save this definition to a file, upload it to a bucket in BucketFS and reference it in the `CREATE VIRTUAL SCHEMA` call.

 After running [creating a virtual schema](../../README.md) (for example with the schema named `BOOKSHOP`) we can query the table using: